 Timing is an important part of any savings plan.
 Because not all savings goals are the same, the length of time associated with each one plays a big role in making a plan.
 Saving for a goal that’s one year out will most likely have a different approach than one that’s a decade away.

-To help with your goals, savings accounts are a safe and reliable place to keep your money.
-Having a savings account is one of the most important steps you can take to help you become financially responsible and reach your goals.
+To help with your financial goals, savings accounts are a safe and reliable place to keep your money.
+Having a savings account is one of the most important steps you can take to help you become financially responsible and reach your financial goals.

 Using the 30-day rule to help save